 - Provides access to assets or markets that are unavailable

 - Risk of default of counter-party

-Nifty Trading Academy is one of the leaders in providing stock market education to the beginners in the stock market.
+NTA® is one of the leaders in providing stock market education to beginners in the stock market.
 We regularly update blogs and articles on our page which help the new and old investors to gain knowledge about the stock market.
-We ensure that the blogs and articles on our page have the latest information and news that is important for the traders and investors.
+We ensure that the blogs and articles on our page have the latest information and news that is important for traders and investors.
 All you need to do is visit our page regularly to read our blogs and articles.
 With good knowledge about the stock market, you can make higher profits while trading and investing.
-If you need more information or have any query, you can contact us via phone or email.
+If you need more information or have any queries, you can contact us via phone or email.